Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/_header.md

 # Azure Machine Learning Workspace Module

-> [!IMPORTANT]
-> This module no longer provisions supporting resources, e.g. Key Vault, Storage Account and Azure Container Registry.
-This change was made to align with [the definition of an AVM resource module](https://azure.github.io/Azure-Verified-Modules/specs/shared/module-classifications/).
-The included examples in the [examples directory](examples), e.g. [AI Foundry Hub](examples/default_ai_foundry_hub/README.md) and [AML Workspace](examples/default/README.md), can be used as reference for what is required to provision said resources outside of this module.

 This is an [Azure Verified Module](https://aka.ms/avm) that provisions an Azure Machine Learning Workspace, which is a core resource for developing, training, and deploying machine learning models on Azure.
-Additionally, by setting the `kind` variable to `Hub`, this module can also provision an Azure AI Foundry, which is an enhanced experience built on top of the Azure Machine Learning Workspace specifically for Generative AI use cases.
-Finally, if the `kind` variable is set to `Project`, this module can provision an AI Foundry Project for a Hub.
+Additionally, by setting the `kind` variable to `Hub`, this module can also provision an Azure AI Hub, which is an enhanced experience built on top of the Azure Machine Learning Workspace specifically for Generative AI use cases.
+Finally, if the `kind` variable is set to `Project`, this module can provision an AI Project for a Hub.

 ## Functionality

 * **Azure Machine Learning Workspace:** The default behavior of this module is to create an Azure Machine Learning Workspace, which provides the environment and tools necessary for machine learning tasks.
-* **Azure AI Foundry:** If the `kind` variable is set to `Hub`, the module provisions an Azure AI Foundry Hub instead, offering additional AI capabilities while still leveraging the underlying Azure Machine Learning infrastructure.
+* **Azure AI Hub:** If the `kind` variable is set to `Hub`, the module provisions an Azure AI Hub instead, offering additional AI capabilities while still leveraging the underlying Azure Machine Learning infrastructure.

 ## Usage